niks1107/the-Air-Cafe/README.md

 This project requires a frontend (customer-facing) and a backend (cafe owner-facing) application.
 The specific installation instructions will depend on the technologies used (e.g., React, Node.js, Python, etc.).
 Detailed instructions will be provided in separate READMEs within the `frontend` and `backend` directories once the project is developed.
 For now, here's a placeholder:

-**Prerequisites:**

-* [List necessary software and dependencies here, e.g., Node.js, npm, Python, a database system]

-**Steps:**

-1. Clone the repository: `git clone <repository_url>`
-2. Navigate to the `frontend` directory: `cd frontend`
-3. Install frontend dependencies: `npm install` (or equivalent command for your chosen package manager)
-4. Navigate to the `backend` directory: `cd ../backend`
-5. Install backend dependencies:  `npm install` (or equivalent command for your chosen package manager)
-6. Configure the database (instructions will be provided in the `backend` README).
-7. Start the backend server.
-8. Start the frontend application.

 ## Usage

 **Customer (Frontend):**